janejanejam/factual-foxes/README.md

 (* Beautiful Soup)

 ### Visualizations
-* <b> Choropleth Plotly US Map <b>: You are able to select a keyword from the dropdown menu.
+* <b> Choropleth Plotly US Map </b>: You are able to select a keyword from the dropdown menu.
 Once the keyword is selected, you can hover over a particular state and the top keyword question based on popularity will pop up along with the state abbreviation and popularity rating for that particular state.

 * Radial